varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

 ========================

 You may not be aware of this, but `varnishest` is an awesome tool!
-Varnisttest is a sandbox (testing environment) and it is completely isolated from the production environment where one can TEST untested code changes and do all kinds of out of the world expermientation.
+Varnishtest is a sandbox (testing environment) and it is completely isolated from the production environment where one can TEST untested code changes and do all kinds of out of the world experimentation.

 Using varnishtest protects your "live" servers, reviewed vcl codes, other collections of data and/or content from severe changes that could be caused